Billy Brewer (footballer)

 William Arthur Brewer (19 May 1893 – 13 November 1914) was an English professional footballer who played as a centre forward in the Southern League for Swindon Town.
+He captained Chippenham Town in non-League football.

 Personal life

 Prior to the First World War, Brewer worked as a woollen cloth weaver and served in the Territorial Force for three years.
 On 1 September 1914, a week after the outbreak of the First World War, he re-enlisted in the Wiltshire Regiment in Devizes as a private.
 While serving with D Company of the 1st Battalion, Brewer was killed in action at Hooge on 13 November 1914.
 His body was never recovered and he is commemorated on the Menin Gate.